When we conduct an audit, the last thing we want for a Fund is to have a Qualified Audit Report.

 - High risk investments – Usually when a Fund invests in high-risk investments such as unlisted entities, unsecured loan or foreign investments, Trustee at times do not fully understand what documentation is required to support the existence, ownership and valuation of these assets at year end.

 - Opening balances – When engaging a new audit, the SMSF auditor is required to determine whether the prior year’s balances have been correctly brought forward and whether these opening balances have been correctly audited and supported by sufficient audit evidence in prior year.
-The auditor’s objective is to provide a reasonable assurance about whether the financial report is free from material misstatement as a whole, not for each financial item of the financial report.
+The auditor’s objective is to provide a reasonable assurance about whether the Financial Report is free from material misstatement as a whole, not for each financial item of the Financial Report.

 As a result, we typically qualify Part A of the audit report for all new engagements.
 This qualification is not required to be reported on the Tax Return, per the ATO.
 Please see here for more information, under question 6B.